thoward/warden-cookbook/README.md

 sudo service warden restart
 ```

 On start, this writes a PID file for the process to ```/var/run/warden.pid```.
+Neither the location of this script, it's PID file or the log file can be overridden with attributes at this time.

 ### General Scripts

-NOTE: There scripts must all be run as root.
+NOTE: These scripts must all be run as **root**.

+#### warden-setup

 ```
 /usr/sbin/warden-setup